amusecode/TRES/README.md

 [future]: Note, that when running TRES with MESA, GET_GYRATION_RADIUS_FROM_STELLAR_CODE and GET_AMC_FROM_STELLAR_CODE are set to true by default.
 These physical quantities are in this case obtained directly from the structure of the star.

+Regarding METISSE:
+When using Metisse, the mass of the stars need to be above 0.75MSun.

 ## Understanding the TRES output